CANTERBURY DISTRICT

 **HISTORY**

 After the dissolution of the monasteries, the manor was passed on to Sir Christopher Hales, the Master of the Rolls.
-It later went to his daughter, who married Alexander Culpepper, and they subsequently sold it to the Duchess of Westmorland and then to Sir William Man.
+Hales was a significant figure in Henry VIII's reforms.
+He was instrumental in the legal aspects of the monarch's efforts to consolidate power.
+Thus, his acquisition of the manor symbolizes a pivotal transfer that mirrored the political shifts of the era.
+The property later went to his daughter, who married Alexander Culpepper.
+This couple subsequently sold it to the Duchess of Westmorland.
+She then sold it to Sir William Man.

-Howfield Manor has been operating as a hotel since the early 1970s.
-Archaeological work conducted at the site in the late 1990s yielded little along Howfield Lane; however, "fire pits" believed to be around 4,000 years old were discovered on the opposite side of the road, where Brownhills Motorhomes is now located.
-Modern renovations have since been made, including relocating the original outdoor well to the small lounge area next to the reception.
+In more recent times, Howfield Manor has operated as a hotel, a role it has held since the early 1970s.
+Archaeological work conducted at the site in the late 1990s yielded little along Howfield Lane.
+However, "fire pits" believed to be around 4,000 years old were discovered on the opposite side of the road, where Brownhills Motorhomes is now located.
+Modern renovations have since been made.
+These include relocating the original outdoor well to the small lounge area next to the reception.

 **PARANORMAL ACTIVITY**